omnia100/Psychic_Bits/README.md

 Psychic Bits also provide a RESTful Api so anyone could use the predictions made by our ML Model.

 Workflow:
+---

-1- on your machine install requirements.txt
+1- on your machine install requirements.txt.
-2- change directory to the project directory contains manage.py 3-
+2- change directory to the project directory contains manage.py.
+3- runserver on your local host

+Notes:
+---